prometheus/docs/content/docs/introduction/glossary.md

 A remote write endpoint is what Prometheus talks to when doing a remote write.

+### Sample

+A sample is the smallest unit of time series data in Prometheus.
+Each sample consists of:

+* A float64 value
+* A millisecond-precision timestamp

 ### Silence

 A silence in the Alertmanager prevents alerts, with labels matching the silence, from